Donald Trump Told Reporters He Would Spend His Father’s Day Working, Then Went Golfing Instead

 “I would rarely leave the White House because there’s so much work to be done,” Trump told a reporter in 2015 (via Think Progress).

-Donald Trump has not only hit the golf course often, but also made near-weekly trips to Mar-a-Lago and his other Trump-owned properties, which critics note comes at a huge expense to taxpayers who pick up the bill for the increased security.
+Donald Trump has not only hit the golf course often but also made near-weekly trips to Mar-a-Lago and his other Trump-owned properties, which critics note comes at a huge expense to taxpayers who pick up the bill for the increased security.

 Trump had also been somewhat secretive about his golf trips, with his press office often not confirming whether Trump was golfing or keeping it off his public schedule only to have reporters find out when Trump was spotted getting ready to tee off.